hashicorp/terraform-provider-google/website/docs/r/compute_instance.html.markdown

 ---

-* `guest_accelerator` - (Optional, [Beta](/docs/providers/google/index.html#beta-features)) List of the type and count of accelerator cards attached to the instance.
+* `guest_accelerator` - (Optional) List of the type and count of accelerator cards attached to the instance.
 Structure documented below.

-* `min_cpu_platform` - (Optional, [Beta](/docs/providers/google/index.html#beta-features)) Specifies a minimum CPU platform for the VM instance.
+* `min_cpu_platform` - (Optional) Specifies a minimum CPU platform for the VM instance.
 Applicable values are the friendly names of CPU platforms, such as
 `Intel Haswell` or `Intel Skylake`.
 See the complete list [here](https://cloud.google.com/compute/docs/instances/specify-min-cpu-platform).

 The `guest_accelerator` block supports: